-There are usually a few minutes in the day when there is time to muse on the continuing discoveries made at The Ness of Brodgar.
-Nick Card, Site Director, sat on the small, battered, wooden bench next to Structure 10 and, leaning back on the tyre wall, talked about the discoveries that were emerging this season.
+There are usually a few minutes in the day when there is time to muse on the continuing discoveries made at the Ness of Brodgar.
+Nick Card, site director, sat on the small, battered, wooden bench next to Structure Ten and, leaning back on the tyre wall, talked about the discoveries that were emerging this season.

 Nick started by saying that he is always amazed by the continued interest in this site.
 Despite the worst that an Orkney summer can throw at people, they still come.

 Last weekend was a case in point.
 Over 1000 people turned up to the Ness of Brodgar Open Day on one of those Orkney summer days when the rain drives in horizontally and visibility is down to a few yards.
 Keep in mind that only 20,000 people actually live on Orkney (smaller than the average sized UK town) and you can see the attraction that the Ness holds for people.